Vy187/cyber_security_notes/Sec+ Notes.md

 ### 4A: Authentication
 #### Authentication Design
 Authentication is performed when a supplicant or claimant presents credentials to an authentication server.

-In authentication design, the different technologies factors for implementing authentication, such as knowledge, ownership/token, and biometric/inherence.
+In authentication design, the different technologies $\color{#a5d6ff} {factors}$ for implementing authentication, such as knowledge, ownership/token, and biometric/inherence.
 These are characterized as something you know/have/are.

-A Personal Identification Number (PIN) is a number used in conjunction with authentication devices such as smart cards; as the PIN should be known only to the user, loss of the smart card should not represent a security risk.
+A $\color{#a5d6ff} {Personal\ Identification\ Number\ (PIN)}$ is a number used in conjunction with authentication devices such as smart cards; as the PIN should be known only to the user, loss of the smart card should not represent a security risk.

 #### Password Concepts
-- Password best practices refer to rules to govern the secure selection and maintenance of knowledge factor authentication secrets, such as length, complexity, age, and reuse.
-To supplement best practice awareness, system-enforced account policies can help to enforce credential management principles by stipulating requirements for user-selected passwords:
+- Password best practices refer to rules to govern the secure selection and maintenance of knowledge factor authentication secrets, such as length, complexity, age, and reuse. $\color{#a5d6ff} {Account\ policies}$ is a set of rules governing user security information which can be set globally and to supplement best practice awareness, system-enforced it to enforce credential management principles by stipulating requirements for user-selected passwords:
-    A set of rules governing user security information which can be set globally.
 * Password Length
 * Password Complexity
 * Password Age
 * Password Reuse and History

 #### Password Managers
-A password manager is software that suggests and stores site and app passwords to reduce risks from poor user choices and behavior.
+A $\color{#a5d6ff} {password\ manager}$ is software that suggests and stores site and app passwords to reduce risks from poor user choices and behavior.
 Most browsers have a built-in password manager.

 #### Multifactor Authentication
-A multifactor authentication (MFA) is an authentication scheme that requires the user to present at least two different factors as credentials; These factors are “something you know”, “something you have”, “something you are”, “something you do”, and “somewhere you are”.
+$\color{#a5d6ff} {MultiFactor\ Authentication\ (MFA)}$ is an authentication scheme that requires the user to present at least two different factors as credentials; These factors are “something you know”, “something you have”, “something you are”, “something you do”, and “somewhere you are”.

 #### Biometric Authentication
-Biometric authentication is an authentication mechanism that allows users to perform a biometric scan to operate an entry or access system.
+$\color{#a5d6ff} {Biometric\ authentication}$ is an authentication mechanism that allows users to perform a biometric scan to operate an entry or access system.
 Physical characteristics stored as a digital data template can be used to authenticate a user.

 The efficacy rate of biometric pattern acquisition and matching and suitability as an authentication mechanism can be evaluated using the following metrics and factors:
-* False Rejection Rate (FRR)—a biometric assessment metric measuring the number of valid subjects with denied access.
+* $\color{#a5d6ff} {False\ Rejection\ Rate\ (FRR)}$—a biometric assessment metric measuring the number of valid subjects with denied access.
 This is a Type I error or false non-match rate (FNMR).
 FRR is measured as a percentage.
-* False Acceptance Rate (FAR)—a biometric assessment metric that measures the number of unauthorized users who are mistakenly allowed access.
+* $\color{#a5d6ff} {False\ Acceptance\ Rate\ (FAR)}$—a biometric assessment metric that measures the number of unauthorized users who are mistakenly allowed access.
 This is a Type II error or false non-match rate (FNMR).
 FAR is measured as a percentage.
-* Crossover Error Rate (CER)—a biometric evaluation factor expressing the point at which FAR and FRR meet, with a low value indicating better performance.
+* $\color{#a5d6ff} {Crossover\ Error\ Rate\ (CER)}$—a biometric evaluation factor expressing the point at which FAR and FRR meet, with a low value indicating better performance.
 * Throughput (speed)—the time required to create a template for each user and the time required to authenticate.
 * Failure to Enroll Rate (FER)—incidents in which a template cannot be created and matched for a user during enrollment.
 * Cost/Implementation
-* Users can find it intrusive and threatening to privacy.
 * Users can find it intrusive and threatening to privacy.
 * The technology can be discriminatory or inaccessible to those with disabilities.